Skip to content

 This issue will not occur if you grant permissions to Safetica Client via the Apple Configuration Profile instead of manually.

-If you are having issues, you can check that permissions are granted correctly to Safari and Chrome in System preferences >Privacy & Security > Automation > STAppMonitor.
+If you are having issues, you can check that permissions are granted correctly to Safari, Chrome, Opera, and Microsoft Edge in System preferences >Privacy & Security > Automation > STAppMonitor.

 4. Enable the Sensitive content found extension in the Mail app